xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 I had to add a couple of `#ifdef Z_AXIS` in `src/lcd/HD44780/marlinui_HD44780.cpp`.

 You can see all the modifications to the configuration I initially made to get the machine running [in this commit](https://git.xythobuz.de/thomas/marlin/commit/41cd87398d539f41c2ebe54b5f675c6c8b5ce04b).

+I also did some small changes to show the current laser power on the LCD status screen.
+These changes can be seen [in this commit](https://git.xythobuz.de/thomas/marlin/commit/58dbdff1d5b6e365bfd5ae4eeb7b42967688c51e).
+I also opened a [pull request](https://github.com/MarlinFirmware/Marlin/pull/25003) to hopefully upstream them.

 My current Marlin configuration for the laser engraver can be found [on my Gitea instance](https://git.xythobuz.de/thomas/marlin/src/branch/laser-engraver).

 ### Host Software